-The DPH WIC Dietetic Internship Program ensures the importance of protecting intern's privacy.
-Access to the intern's file will be limited to the intern, the Internship Program Director or other internship personnel.
-Preceptors will have access only to those portions of the intern's file deemed necessary by the DPH WIC Dietetic Internship Program Director for the provision of appropriate supervision and evaluation of the intern.
+The DPH WIC Dietetic Internship ensures the importance of protecting intern's privacy.
+Access to the intern's file will be limited to the intern, the Internship Director or other internship personnel.
+Preceptors will have access only to those portions of the intern's file deemed necessary by the DPH WIC Dietetic Internship Director for the provision of appropriate supervision and evaluation of the intern.

-In the case of an intern whose performance is in question, the DPH WIC Dietetic Internship Program Director will have the authority to share portions of the file with a select committee in order to aid in reviewing the intern's performance and make a determination regarding the eligibility of the intern to continue in the program.
-Personal information about an intern may be released outside of the DPH WIC Dietetic Internship Program only with the written consent of the intern, except to verify employment or intern status or satisfy legitimate investigatory, regulatory or other legal obligations.
+In the case of an intern whose performance is in question, the DPH WIC Dietetic Internship Director will have the authority to share portions of the file with select people in order to aid in reviewing the intern's performance and make a determination regarding the eligibility of the intern to continue in the internship.
+Personal information about an intern may be released outside of the DPH WIC Dietetic Internship only with the written consent of the intern, except to verify employment or intern status or satisfy legitimate investigatory, regulatory, or other legal obligations.

-Personal records for all dietetic interns currently admitted to the program and former interns who have graduated will remain on file in the DPH WIC Dietetic Internship Program office.
-Only information pertinent to maintaining regulatory agency compliance and accreditation status of the program will be retained indefinitely.
+Personal records for all dietetic interns currently admitted to the internship and former interns who have graduated will remain on file in the DPH WIC Dietetic Internship office.
+Only information pertinent to maintaining regulatory agency compliance and accreditation status of the internship will be retained indefinitely.
 Information not retained for these purposes will be destroyed.